 If you come across a survey that seems rather lengthy and salesy and promises a free laptop at the end of it, it’s more likely than not fake.
-These types of surveys make money off of you when you complete them, and typically leave you with nothing.
+These types of surveys make money off of you when you complete them and typically leave you with nothing.
 If you want to take surveys and actually get paid for it, make sure to read our stuff on survey sites that pay cash.

 Instant Winner Ads

-You could be on a totally legitimate website and see an ad that says you won a free laptop or other electronic device.
+You could be on a totally legitimate website and see an ad that says you won a free laptop or other electronic devices.
 More often than not, you will never win anything and at best will get a lot of spam in your email.
 It’s best to keep far away from these ads.

 What Can You Do?